Skip to content Skip to footer

 Work with Your Child’s School

-- During the SST meeting: Ask about what kind of support your child is receiving.
-Many schools have literacy specialists or ARTIFs (Academic Response to Intervention Facilitators) who meet several times per week with small groups of children who need extra help with reading.
+• During the SST meeting: Ask about what kind of support your child is receiving.
+Many schools have literacy specialists or other intervention teachers who meet several times per week with small groups of children who need extra help with reading.

-- During the SST meeting: If your child is receiving support from a literacy specialist or ARTIF, ask what intervention programs or curricula the literacy specialist/ARTIF uses.
+• During the SST meeting: If your child is receiving support from a literacy specialist or intervention teacher, ask what intervention programs or curricula the literacy specialist/intervention teacher uses.
 Two popular programs, Fountas & Pinnell’s Leveled Literacy Intervention (LLI) and Reading Recovery, are based on discredited theories about how children learn to read.
 If your child is not yet on track to read at grade-level (see next bullet about asking for data), ask what additional programs might better support your child’s reading development.

-- During the SST meeting: Inquire about “progress monitoring” and ask to see data.
-According to the state-adopted Multi Tiered Systems of Support framework, regular progress monitoring assessments should be administered to determine if a student is making gains as a result of intervention provided by a literacy specialist/ARTIF.
+• During the SST meeting: Inquire about “progress monitoring” and ask to see data.
+According to the state-adopted Multi Tiered Systems of Support framework, regular progress monitoring assessments should be administered to determine if a student is making gains as a result of intervention provided by a literacy specialist/intervention teacher.

 Work with Your Child at Home